-The Reilly Center is hiring a postdoctoral researcher for our Program in Medicine and the Liberal Arts, in the history or sociology of medicine.
+The Reilly Center is hiring a postdoctoral researcher for our Program in Health, Humanities, and Society, in the history or sociology of medicine.
 Applications are open now through this Interfolio link, and review of applications will begin on January 5, 2021.
 More details:

-The accepted applicant will participate in developing the new undergraduate Program in Medicine and the Liberal Arts, will engage in service and mentorship of students, will teach one course per semester and develop their teaching portfolio, will help with planning and organizing Center events, and will also engage in their own research and writing and make satisfactory progress towards publication goals.
+The accepted applicant will participate in developing the new undergraduate Program in Health, Humanities, and Society, will engage in service and mentorship of students, will teach one course per semester and develop their teaching portfolio, will help with planning and organizing Center events, and will also engage in their own research and writing and make satisfactory progress towards publication goals.
 The postdoctoral scholar will be assisted in developing new professional skills and starting or continuing a research program with mentorship from the senior faculty and faculty development resources.
 Salary: $55,000, plus benefits and a $5,000 research fund.

 Expertise in all areas of history or sociology of medicine are welcome, including perspectives on reasoning in biomedicine, public health, midwifery, and/or nursing; approaches within science and technology studies of medicine; examinations of non-western forms of healing; scholarship on disability studies; the nature of basic medical sciences (pathology, etiology, nosology, epidemiology); or analysis of clinical sciences of diagnosis, therapeutics, and regimen.

 Applicants must have completed a Ph.D. within three years prior to the date of appointment.